flashbots/op-rbuilder/docs/flashblocks.md

 # Flashblock flow details

-FCU w/ attr - engine_forkchoiceUpdated with payloadAttributes.
+**FCU w/ attr - engine_forkchoiceUpdated with payloadAttributes**.
 This starts block building.

-FCU w/o attr - engine_forkchoiceUpdated without payloadAttributes.
+**FCU w/o attr - engine_forkchoiceUpdated without payloadAttributes**.
 This progresses the unsafe/safe/finalized head.

-newPayload - engine_newPayload.
-This provides the execution client with new canonical block. getPayload - engine_getPayload.
+**newPayload - engine_newPayload**.
+This provides the execution client with new canonical block.

+**getPayload - engine_getPayload**.
 Collects block building results.
 In flashblocks, this is only used to terminate block building as flashblocks are assembled on rollup-boost side.

 ## build_payload Function Overview
 This is the function that produces the block and contains all logic responsible for building the block and producing flashblocks